papengav/attendance-app/README.md

 **Warning:** If tests are ran at 11:50pm or later, they will crash.
 The tests are reliant on automatically generated data using SQL queries that add ten minutes to the current local time and does not wrap into the next day, causing failure.

 ## Database
+Database used during project development and deployment was PostgreSQL on an in-house university server.
+For the purposes of this specific repo, the API has been converted to an H2 database.

 **Dependancies:**
 * pgAdmin4 install